Department of Local Government scoop major awards

 In his address, Department of Local Government, Environmental Affairs and Development Planning, Minister Anton Bredell highlighted the importance of this programme in the eradication of poverty.

 “The Thusong Programme in the Western Cape will continue to bring government services closer to the citizens.
-The programme will continue through the Department of Local Government to render services to outlying areas, and ensure that the Thusong Service Centres through their respective municipalities continue to bring services to their communities and empower citizens.”
+The programme will continue through the Department of Local Government to render services to outlying areas, and ensure that the Thusong Service Centres though their respective municipalities continue to bring services to their communities and empower citizens.”

 This year celebrates the 131 developed Thusong Programme Centres that currently operate across the country, bringing government services and information closer to the most vulnerable communities and the tremendous impact and critical role it has played in improved service delivery.
 Among the big winners were the Laingsburg Thusong Centre for Partnerships and Riversdale and Mossel Bay Municipality.